 What are the Types of Data Classification?

 Two main paradigms are to be followed when implementing a data classification process.
 Of course, others exist; however, most use cases will fall into one of these groups.
-These two options imply that you can either assign users the duty of classifying the data they generate or use an automated system to do it for them.
+These two options imply that you can either assign users the duty of classifying the data they generate or use an automated data classification system to do it for them.

-It is a classification system based on a file parser with a string analysis system to find data in files.
+It is a data classification system based on a file parser with a string analysis system to find data in files.
 Automated data classification engines use a file parser and a string analysis system to find data in files.
 The data categorization engine can read the contents of various types of files with the help of a file parser.
 The data in the files is then matched to search parameters provided by a string analysis engine.
 Although auto-categorization is far more efficient than user-based classification, the accuracy is dependent on the parser's quality.
 To help validate findings and reduce false positives, your classification engine should incorporate a few critical characteristics, such as text proximity, negative keywords, match ranges, and validation methods.

 How to Effectively Implement Data Classification?